takuyaW/docs/content/en/reference/cordova_3.5/device-motion/index.md

 Enable Plugin in Monaca
 -----------------------

-In order to use this plugin, please enable `org.apache.cordova.device-motion` plugin in Monaca Cloud IDE.
-Please refer to standard\_plugins docs for how to enable the plugin in Monaca.
+In order to use this plugin, please [enable](/en/monaca_ide/manual/dependencies/cordova_plugin/#add-plugins) `Device Motion` plugin in Monaca Cloud IDE.

 Supported Platforms
 -------------------